Trysull: Mander family

 The considerable wealth of the Mander family began to grow following the migration of Thomas Mander from the family’s farmland on the Warwickshire-Worcestershire border to the market town of Wolverhampton in the mid-1700s.
 By 1845, Mander Brothers had become a formidable industrial force in the area with a range of chemical and industrial businesses.
 The success of their paint and varnish business in the second half of the 19th century earned them a national reputation.
 The family were noted non-conformists, major philanthropists and local benefactors, and were regarded by their contemporaries as being progressive and public spirited.

 The Mander family, including Howard, were strongly influenced by the Arts and Crafts movement.
 They were responsible for building two great Arts and Crafts houses in the area, Wightwick Manor of 1889–93 on the western edge of Wolverhampton for Theodore Mander and The Mount at Tettenhall Wood in 1891 and 1908 for Sir Charles Tertius Mander.
-Immediately after his purchase of Trysull Manor House in 1894, Howard Mander commenced its remodelling, transforming it into an exemplar for the Arts and Crafts movement.
+Immediately after his purchase of Trysull Manor House in 1894, Howard Mander commenced to remodel the house, dating to 1637, employing the architect Frank Worthington Simon and transforming it into an exemplar for the Arts and Crafts movement.
 By 1900, or soon after, he had endowed the village with an institute (now The Thatchers) complete with a billiards room and library.
 It was lost to the people of the village when the deed of gift was lost or misplaced.
 He also built neighbouring housing along Trysull Holloway and the fine Manor Farm.
 He influenced the design of the new school building in 1896, although he was not its principal benefactor.